florisboard/dictionary-tools/README.md

 machine:
 - Python 3 (Tested with 3.8.2, but other 3.X versions should all be compatible)
 - The pip module `msgpack` (To work with the file format of the `cBpack` files)
-- Java(TM) SE Runtime Environment 1.8.0 or higher (for executing the AOSP dictionary tool jar)
+- Java(TM) SE Runtime Environment 1.8.0 or higher when building AOSP Dictionary files.
+Not required when making [Flictionaries](flictionary.md).

 This tool has been tested on Windows 10, but it should also run fine on Linux machines, as long as the above prerequisites are installed.